varun7860/ROS/README.md

 - ROS Diamondback, published on 2 March 2011
 - ROS C Turtle, published on 2 August 2010
 - ROS Box Turtle, published on 2 March 2010

+# Basic notions in ROS

+The basic principle of a robot operating system is to run a great number of executables in parallel that need to be able to exchange data synchronously or asynchronously.
+For example, a robotics OS needs to query robot sensors at a set frequency (ultrasound or infra-red distance sensor, pressure sensor, temperature sensor, gyroscope, accelerometer, cameras, microphone, etc.), retrieve this data, process it (carry out what is known as a data merge), pass it to processing algorithms (speech processing, artificial vision, SLAM – simultaneous localisation and mapping, etc.) and lastly control the motors in return.
+This whole process is carried out continuously and in parallel.
+Moreover, the robotics OS needs to manage contention to ensure efficient access to robot resources.

+The concepts brought together in ROS under the name of “ROS Computation Graph”, enabling these objectives to be reached, are described below.
+These are concepts used by the system as it is running, whereas the ROS File System described in the previous section is a static concept.

+## Nodes
+- ROS addresses this entire issue using some simple basic notions.
+The first of these is the notion of the node.
+- In ROS, a node is an instance of an executable.
+A node may equate to a sensor, motor, processing or monitoring algorithm, and so on.
+Every node that starts running declares itself to the Master.
+This comes back to the microkernel architecture, whereby each resource is an independent node.

+## Master
+- The Master is a node declaration and registration service, which makes it possible for nodes to find each other and exchange data.
+The Master is implemented via XMLRPC.

+The Master includes a heavily-used component called the Parameter Server, also implemented in the form of XMLRPC, and which is, as the name implies, a kind of centralised database within which nodes can store data and, in so doing, share system-wide parameters.

+## Topics
+- Data is exchanged asynchronously by means of a topic and synchronously via a service.
+- A topic is a data transport system based on a subscribe/publish system.
+One or more nodes are able to publish data to a topic, and one or more nodes can read data on that topic.
+- A topic is, in a way, an asynchronous message bus, a little like an RSS feed.
+This notion of an asynchronous, many-to-many bus is essential in a distributed system situation.
+- A topic is typed, meaning that the type of data published (the message) is always structured in the same way.
+Nodes send and receive messages on topics.

+## Messages
+- A message is a compound data structure.
+A message comprises a combination of primitive types (character strings, Booleans, integers, floating point, etc.) and messages (a message is a recursive structure).
+For example, a node representing a robot servo motor will certainly publish its status on a topic (depending how you programmed it) with a message containing, for instance, an integer representing the motor’s position, a floating point for its temperature, another floating point for its speed, and so on.
+- The message description is stored in package_name/msg/myMessageType.msg.
+This file describes the message structure

+## Services
+- A topic is an asynchronous communication method used for many-to-many communication.
+A service meets a different kind of need; that for synchronous communication between two nodes.
+The idea is similar to that of a remote procedure call.
+- The service description is stored in package_name/srv/myServiceType.srv.
+This file describes the data structures for requests and responses.

+## Bags
+- Bags are formats for storing and playing back message data.
+This mechanism makes it possible, for example, to collect data measured by sensors and subsequently play it back as many times as desired to simulate real data.
+It is also a very useful system for debugging a system after the event.
+- The rosbag tool can be used to display data saved in bag files in graphical form